Climate Action in B.C. Communities

 To learn more, visit the Climate Action Toolkit.

-Local governments can achieve carbon neutrality by reducing emissions, by purchasing carbon offsets to compensate for their greenhouse gas emissions or by developing projects to offset emissions.
+Local governments can achieve carbon neutrality by measuring and reducing emissions, by purchasing carbon offsets to compensate for their greenhouse gas emissions or by developing projects to offset emissions.

-For more information, including a list of communities that have signed the Charter, please visit the Ministry of Community and Rural Development.
+For more information, including a list of communities that have signed the Charter, please visit the Ministry responsible for Local Government.

 To follow stories and news about green communities and local climate action in B.C. visit www.LiveSmartBC.ca/community.